swoopDe/contao-imagemask-bundle/README.md

 This bundle provides a RockSolid Custom Element (RSCE) to combine an image with an SVG mask.
 The mask can be synchronized with the image scaling (e.g. “100% width — automatic height”).
-Supports Contao 4.13 (PHP templates) and Contao 5.x (Twig templates).
+Supports Contao 4.13 and Contao 5.x (Twig templates).

 ###
 * Features